cleavr/cleaverdocs/content/documentation/github-actions.md

 your app and adds a GitHub secret to keep your deployment hook private.

 ## Available for the following app types
-- Nuxt - Server Side Rendered
+- Nuxt - Server Side Rendered (SSR)
 - Nuxt - Static
 - Adonis
-- NodeJS - Server Side Rendered
+- NodeJS - Server Side Rendered (SSR)
 - NodeJS - Static

 ## Comparison